open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 docker-compose -f docker-compose-otel.yml up
 ```

-Let's check the collector logs to see the telemetry data.
+Let's check the Collector logs to see the telemetry data.

 We can spot one log record about the Spring PetClinic application startup: